 These tall pine trees grow naturally from Spain to Jordan and take their common name from a historic city in Syria.
-They only thrive in the United States in U.S. Department of Agriculture plant hardiness zones 9 through 11.
-If you see Aleppo pines in the landscape, you’ll notice that the trees are large, rugged and upright with an irregular branching structure.
+They only thrive in the United States in USDA plant hardiness zones 9 through 11.
+If you see Aleppo pines in the landscape, you’ll notice that the trees are large, rugged, and upright with an irregular branching structure.
 They can grow to 80 feet (24 m.) tall.

 Aleppo Pine Tree Care